"If you need a place to go, take any road.™"

 I paint emotions and stories, often blooming in bursts and dashes of color.
 My landscapes are built up of layers into rhythmic cadences and dissonance, complexity and suggestion, through a painterly surface tension that resolves into a lyrical narrative.
 Poetry, not prose.
 I use loose and free brush marks in my work to show the dramatic light and energy that both represent and define the tension and optimism of life.
 I infuse my feelings of joy, playfulness, empathy, and hope into the story, a composition that responds to the mood and tempo of a place.
 My paintings are purposely not detailed, leaving the viewer to feel enough to complete the images based on his or her own sense of belonging.

-The longing to see loved ones and remember the people I have lost causes me to dwell in places real and imaginary – Scotland, Philadelphia, New Mexico, or Brigadoon.
+The longing to see loved ones and remember the people I have lost causes me to dwell in places real and imaginary – Canada, Scotland, Philadelphia, New Mexico, or Brigadoon.
 My paintings are carpe diem.
 They emphasize the brevity of life, an experience that is drawn and redrawn.
 One should be somewhere, whether in memory or desire, and live each moment to the fullest.

 ARTIST STATEMENT